LorenMin107/AdventureMate/routes/api/README.md

 ## Versioning Strategy

-MyanCamp uses URL path versioning for its API.
+AdventureMate uses URL path versioning for its API.
 This means that the version is specified in the URL path, e.g., `/api/v1/campgrounds`.

 For more information about the API versioning strategy, see [docs/api-versioning.md](../../docs/api-versioning.md).